 If a building permit is required in your area, now is the time to apply for a permit.

 A few local governments require the manufacturer to apply for (or pick up) a building permit.
 If this is the case in your area, please let us know.

 Site Plan.
-If the building department require a site plan, draw a sketch of your property.
+If the building department requires a site plan, draw a sketch of your property.
 Show the boundaries of your property, the location of your carport, and the location of other buildings, wells, and septic fields on your property.

 Complete the application.
 Finish filling out the application and pay the fee.

 Send us a copy or photo.
 Once you get the permit, send us a copy, so we’ll know you’ve completed this step.

 If your carport will be installed on the ground or on gravel, here is what you need to do: